Or at Least Authenticity is not JUST Speaking from the Heart…

 Head: The head is the realm of learned information and stored patterns based on that information.
 The conscious mind is the realm of learned logic and ideas and makes up about 10% of the brain.
 The subconscious mind makes up 90% of the brain and stores your hidden patterns, most based on fear (just the way the brain encodes things, nothing personal.
 This applies to me, too.)

 Heart: Science has demonstrated that there is a field of subtle energy that connects everything, and the heart is the organ that interacts with this field.
-Yes, it sounds woo woo, but it’s science and has been for a while.
-When you are tapped into this field—when you are heart-centered, you are deeply connected with others and it shows when you communicate in this state.
+Yes, it sounds woo woo, but the science is sound and has been for a while.
+When you tap into this field and stay centered in heart-centered states like compassion, love and appreciation, you can deeply connect with your whole self as well as with others.

 True Authenticity is Speaking from the Heart

-What I think of as true authenticity really is speaking from the heart.
+What I think of as true authenticity is heart-centered authenticity.
 When you speak from the mind it often comes across as distant (except to other “head” people.)
-When you speak from emotion, it feels very real in the moment, but is an overlay of past pain over the present moment and often conflagrates rather than improves a situation.
+When you speak from gut emotion, it feels very real and raw in the moment, but is an overlay of poignant past pain over the reality of the present moment, and can inflame rather than improves a situation.

-True authenticity, to me, is being in that heart-centered space and communicating to the best of my ability from there, even as I experience mind thoughts, gut reactions and emotional pain.
-Being heart-centered isn’t an escape from all that, so if you try to shut out thoughts and emotions as a path to heart-centered living, you are missing the point.
+True authenticity, to me, is being in a heart-centered state and communicating to the best of my ability from there, even as I experience mind thoughts, gut reactions and emotional pain.
+Being heart-centered isn’t an escape from other inputs or emotions, it is the ability to experience those even as you stay in the state of presence and compassion.